JohnLouderback/GDB/README.md

 GDB
 ===

 Generic Data Binder for jQuery.
-Binds views and models in realtime with no hefty framework needed.
+Binds views and models in realtime with live two-way binding and no hefty framework necessary.